 To inspire is a big and glorious goal.
 Such a goal is why the Monterey Bay Aquarium is cool.
 The Aquarium inspires through several programs; exhibition, education, research, and policy guidance, all directed towards Ocean conservation.
-The first and most obvious is the beautiful displays and exhibits throughout the facility.

-The Monterey Bay Aquarium is cool because of its building and location.
+The Monterey Bay Aquarium is also cool because of its building and location.
 The building, Hovden Cannery an active sardine cannery from 1916-1973, perches half over the water of Monterey Bay and half on the popular Cannery Row street.
 The Monterey Bay Aquarium’s location directs the focus of the exhibits heavily on the waters off the coast of California.
 The aquarium pumps actually circulate water directly from the bay into the tanks and back out, making it literally a part of the Bay ecosystem.